ElixirTeSS/TeSS/README.md

     $ bundle exec rake db:reset RAILS_ENV=production

- (which will do db:drop, db:setup)
+...which will do db:drop, db:setup

-    $ unset XDG_RUNTIME_DIR may need setting in ~/.profile or similar if rails console moans about permissions.
+    $ unset XDG_RUNTIME_DIR

+(may need setting in ~/.profile or similar if rails console moans about permissions.)

 Delete all from Solr if need be and reindex it: